mooreds/docs-1/docs/references/keys-and-keychains.md

 ## Keychains

 Keychains are sets of keys that you can enable in development, production, or other contexts.
-You can also share keychains within an organization.
-Keychains are managed in Transposit via **Authentication > Keychains**.
+They are managed in Transposit via **Authentication > Keychains**.

-In order to share keychains within an organization, create the keychain with the organization as the owner.
-Any keys put in that organization-owned keychain will be usable by others in the organization.